lucidrains/RETRO-pytorch/README.md

 ## Todo

+- [ ] handle indexing of corpus of text with faiss
-- [ ] training wrapper that does all the Faiss stuff automagically for the researcher
+- [ ] handle reindexing of all nearest neighbors
+- [ ] function for getting frozen BERT embeddings for batch of chunks
+- [ ] check masking

 ## Citations